MultiSafepay/docs/content/payments/checkout/payment-components/multiple/multiple-2.md

 ```
 {{< /details >}}

+**Note:** When using your own payment button, if the customer clicks it multiple times during the latency before redirection, they can create multiple orders.
+To avoid this, we recommend disabling the button until your server sends the `POST /orders` response to the client's device and you have checked the `response.status`:

+- If `true`, don't re-enable the button and proceed to the redirect.
+See [Step 3](/payments/checkout/payment-components/multiple/multiple-3).
+- If `false`, re-enable the button for the customer to try again.

-In the method call, create event handlers for the following events:
+**2.** In the method call, create event handlers for the following events:
 {{< details title="View events" >}}

 | Event | Event handler |